damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - Each role should have a handbook page.
 - If more than one person are performing a role, the task should be shared to update the handbook with all process or guidelines.
 - Follow the style guide set by this marketing handbook page.

+# Marketing email alias list<a name="email"></a>

+- Community@gitlab.com is an external email address that goes to the CMO, Field Marketing Manager, Senior Product Marketing Manager, and Demand Generation team.
+- Marketing@gitlab.com is an internal team email address for everyone on the marketing team.
+- Press@gitlab.com directs to the CMO and Senior Product Marketing Manager.
+- News@gitlab.com is an external email address for sending newsletters that goes to the Online Marketing Manager and Senior Demand Generation Manager.
+- Securityalerts@gitlab.com is an external email address for sending security alerts that goes to the Online Marketing Manager and Senior Demand Generation Manager.